websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/customizing-your-product-with-product-options.md

    ![Select on the desired Option template.](./customizing-your-product-with-product-options/images/04.png)

-The Option is immediately applied to the Product, and customers can now view and use the Option field in the Product's display page.
+The Option is immediately applied to the Product, and customers can access the Option field via the Product Details widget.

 If desired, you can add multiple Options to the same Product.
+See [Adding SKUs to Products](./adding-skus-to-products.md) for more information.

 ```important::
    If SKU Contributor is enabled, you'll need to manually generate SKUs for the Option's values after they're created.
 To do this, go to the Product's *SKUs* tab, click on the *Add* button, and select *Generate All SKU Combinations*.
 Unique SKUs are immediately generated for each value.
 If the SKUs are not generated, the Option's field will not display its values.